 For the non-selfie obsessed, it is hard to recommend the Samsung A5 considering both the Lenovo Vibe X2 and the Honor 6 offer high-end specs for much cheaper.

-The Samsung Galaxy A5 retails for S$598 while the A3 is going for S$448 and available from 16 January at all Samsung's official distributors and retailers.
+The Samsung Galaxy A5 retails for RM1,199 while the A3 is going for RM899 and available immediately from all Samsung's official distributors and retailers.